Ai Operating SystemAgent Fleet Governance

 The failure pattern

-Agents gain access to tools and context before the organization defines ownership, permissions, logging, and escalation.
-The integration works technically while the operating model stays unclear.
+A team connects agents to tools and context before it defines ownership, permissions, logging, and escalation.

 The control-plane lens